-- number of heavy rainfall days during La Nina (El Nino) years.
-This result was the same whether SOI or SSTs from the Nino3.4 region were used to represent ENSO and is consistent with the links described between ENSO and cut-off lows in the region by Pook et al. (2006).
-All but one station had a lower than average number of heavy rain days during negative SAM events, with three stations showing a statistically significant - difference.
+Every station in the domain had a statistically significant link between April-September heavy rain days and ENSO, with a higher than average number of heavy rainfall days during La Niña years and a lower than average number during El Niño years (Fig. 5).
+This result was the same whether SOI or SSTs from the Niño3.4 region were used to represent ENSO and is consistent with the links described between ENSO and cut-off lows in the region by Pook et al. (2006).
+All but one station had a lower than average number of heavy rain days during negative SAM events, with three stations showing a statistically significant difference.
 These results may reflect the influence of the SAM during the austral spring, where negative SAM is associated with decreased rainfall in the region (Hendon et al., 2007).
-The majority of stations also had significantly more (fewer) heavy rain events during years with warmer (cooler) than normal eastern Indian Ocean SSTs.
-The results here suggest that all three major drivers of interannual climate variations in the region
+The majority of stations also